webeet-io/_onboarding/Onboarding/8- 🐈‍⬛ GitHub.md

 ---

 So yes—GitHub is technical.
 But it’s also **creative, collaborative, and empowering**.
+Learning to use this tool effectively is learning how to communicate property on technical issues.

 Learn to use it well, and you'll level up faster than you ever thought possible.